ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/filters.rst

 * Changing the Indicator’s threat rating
 * Changing the Indicator’s confidence rating.

-The example below demonstrates usage of the modifiedSince parameter:
+The example below demonstrates the use of the modifiedSince parameter:

 .. code::

     GET /v2/indicators?modifiedSince=2017-08-21T12:00:00Z

-The example below demonstrates usage of the modifiedSince parameter and an additional parameter:
+The example below demonstrates the use of the modifiedSince parameter and an additional parameter:

 .. code::